 Course contents This seminar covers selected topics related to networks and distributed systems.
 Special attention will be given to topics related to self-organization and security and trust management aspects of distributed systems.
-Students will be required to give an oral presentation and to complete a (guided) research project.
+Students will be required to give an oral presentation.